 10.2.
-Taking all the evidence together, it is felt that the bank rate will remain at its current low level of 0.50% until December 2015 when it is expected to rise to 0.75%.
-The Bank rate is then expected to rise to 1% in June 2016 with a further rise to 1.25% in December 2016.
-Although rates are expected to rise the next two
+Taking all the evidence together, it is felt that the bank rate will remain at its current low level of 0.5% until December 2016 when it is expected to rise to 0.75%.
+The Bank rate is then expected to rise steadily to 1.25% by December 2017.
+As the threat of potential risks from a number of sources still remains, caution must be exercised in respect of all interest rate forecasts at the current time.
+Capita's Bank Rate forecasts will be liable to further amendment depending on how economic data transpires over 2016.